Oban Rangers F.C.: History

 In the first round of the 1890–91 Scottish Cup, Rangers was once again drawn to play Oban, the tie being held on the new Oban ground of Glencruitten.
 Rangers went into the tie as favourite, on the basis that the Rangers had improved over the year while Oban had deteriorated, but the older side won 3–0; four days after the tie, the clubs met again, for a trophy donated by Col. Malcolm M.P. as part of the Argyllshire Gathering.
 Rangers' ill-luck struck again, as Oban scored a last-minute equalizer after injury had reduced Rangers to 10 men for the second half.
 In the Argyllshire Cup, the sides met yet again, and yet again Oban won through, with a last-minute winner; Rangers' protest that the goal was scored after the expiry of time was rejected by one vote.

 The Rangers' luck finally turned in December 1890, when the long-delayed replay for the Argyllshire Gathering Cup took place at Glencruitten.
 Oban was forced on the defensive all match, and Rangers won 2–1, to register the club's first win over Oban.

 However, the club's opportunities fell away soon afterwards.
 There were no further county competitions, and in 1891–92 the Scottish Cup introduced preliminary rounds.
 The Rangers entered the national competition until 1893–94 but lost its first tie every time; it protested its defeat to Inveraray in 1891–92 on the basis that the pitch was the wrong size, and included formal plans with its protest, but Inveraray - not wanting to incur the expense of travelling to Glasgow - sent depositions from the groundsman and two referees who knew the ground, and the protest was dismissed.
 One consolation was that, at the start of the 1891–92 season, the Rangers beat Oban 6–2 in a friendly.

 The club's remoteness was a problem; even the older Oban found problems in arranging fixtures, and in 1892–93 Rangers only played 4 matches, winning 1 and losing 3.
 Even the derby match against Oban in November 1892 had to be called off because of difficulty in raising sides.
 The club had still been "on a very sound financial footing" in 1890, but after losing to Dunach in the first preliminary round of the Scottish Cup in September 1893, the club seems to have dissolved.

 Colours

 The club originally wore royal blue and white 1" hooped jerseys and white knickers.
-In 1889 the knickers were changed to blue, and in 1893 the shirts also changed to blue.
+In 1889 the knickers were changed to blue (serge), and in 1893 the shirts also changed to blue.